LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/methods-and-techniques/_index.md

     {{% /notice %}}

 1. **Factor analysis**: Is the practice of finding hidden patterns or commonalities that drive relationships between data, combining these underlying factors into one data point.
-1. **Time series analysis**: Like the name suggests time series analysis is an examination of patterns or trends in data over time.
-Time series analysis will help predict or forecast future outcomes based on previous occurences.
+1. **Time series analysis**: Like the name suggests, time series analysis is an examination of patterns or trends in data over time.
+Time series analysis will help predict or forecast future outcomes based on previous occurrences.
 Time series data is also measured or modeled with time steps.

     {{% notice blue Example "rocket" %}}
 If you recorded what you ate for breakfast over the course of an entire week, each recording would be a sinsgle "time step", all of the steps in that period of time would be a series.